MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/recipients.md

 # Recipients

 This section provides sample tasks that involve recipients.
-Recipients are users who receive outbound e-mail messages, sharing requests, or meeting requests.
+Recipients are users who receive outbound email messages, sharing requests, or meeting requests.

 ## In this section